AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Why Load Test? pt 2.
+# Load Testing Use Cases

 - Whatever the reason: it helps you understand:
     - how far your current implementation will take you